 - Links to funder and institutional open access policies

 - Policy compliance FAQs

 - Plan S compliance for Springer Nature authors

 Certain research funders, require that articles are published under a Creative Commons Attribution Licence (CC BY) .
-For further information and guidance on complying with this requirement, including a list of funders with a CC BY requirement, please see here.
+For further information and guidance on OA funding and policy, please see here.

 An author's decision to pay an APC to make their article open access does not influence editors' or reviewers' decisions about an article.
-Authors publishing in Springer Nature hybrid academic journals are not asked to confirm whether they would like to publish their article open access until after it has been accepted.
+Authors publishing in Springer Nature hybrid/Transformative Journals are not asked to confirm whether they would like to publish their article open access until after it has been accepted.
 All submitted articles go through the same rigorous process of editorial consideration and peer review, thereby ensuring that the high standards the scholarly community has come to expect from Springer Nature journals are maintained.